Polarization Diagnostics Applied to Coronal Mass Ejections and the Background Solar Wind: Polarization Diagnostics

 {To recover the superparticle approximation, we apply a first order Taylor expansion about $\tan(\tau_o)$ for small $\frac{w}{2\rca}$ to Equation~\ref{Eq-tauplusminus}.

 Then Equation~\ref{Eq-tpolsoln} reduces to a small-width form, }

 {In the limit $\frac{w}{d}\cos^2\tau_o \rightarrow 0$,

 This is a general result, and when achieved by LOS width $\rightarrow 0$, it is independent of $\tau_o$ and $\varepsilon$ (see Figure~\ref{fig-tpolvary}).
 We note in passing $\tau_{pol}= |\tau_o|$ is achieved exactly when $|\tau_o| = 90^\circ$, which is of academic interest only as it involves a wedge placed at infinity.
-It is however significant that there is a dependency on $\tau_o$ -- and through $d$, on $\varepsilon$ -- that needs to be considered when determining how small the linear LOS widths must be to be considered ``localized'', as we will discuss in the next section.}
+It is however significant that there is a dependency on $\tau_o$ -- and through $d$, on $\varepsilon$ -- that needs to be considered when determining how small the LOS linear widths must be to be considered ``localized'', as we will discuss in the next section.}

-{In summary, by considering varying linear LOS-width wedges of constant density centered at angular distance $\tau_o$ from the TS, we have demonstrated the transition from a superparticle solution to the spherically-symmetric density solution extended infinitely along the line of sight, with adjustment for asymmetric lines of sight that truncate at the observer's position.}
+{{In summary: by considering varying LOS linear-width wedges of constant density centered at angular distance $\tau_o$ from the TS, we have demonstrated the transition from a superparticle solution to the spherically-symmetric density solution extended infinitely along the line of sight.
+In addition, we have quantified how the polarization ratio and $\tau_{pol}$ are modified by asymmetric lines of sight that truncate at the observer's position.}}